Start Something: Tour

 To promote the album, the band toured North America, Europe, Asia and Oceania.
 Four months before the release of Start Something the band embarked on a tour in support.
 The tour began in the United Kingdom.
 The band also announced dates, opening for Linkin Park on their UK arena tour for select dates in October 2003.
 The band also announced performances at the NME Award show at the London Astoria and later announced further UK dates in Glasgow, Newcastle and Manchester among others.
 The concert in the London Astoria ended up being sold out.

 The band took part in the second European leg of Metallica's Madly in Anger with the World Tour alongside Slipknot and Godsmack.
 Lostprophets were billed as the opening act for European dates stretching from 26 May, to 4 July 2004.
 Though their own touring commitments forced them to drop from the tour with Metallica prior to the second North American leg in August as they were also obligated to perform in the United States later that month.

 The North American leg of the tour began on 19 March 2004, lasting until 18 December.
-Lostprophets would also take part of MTV's Campus Invasion Tour, in support for headliners Hoobastank, beginning at the University of Tennessee in Knoxville, Tennessee.
+Lostprophets would also take part of MTV's Campus Invasion Tour, in support for headliners Hoobastank, beginning at the University of Tennessee at Chattanooga in Chattanooga, Tennessee.
 In May 2004 the band performed in Vancouver, British Columbia, Canada for a one night show.
 The band announced further dates in New Zealand and Australia as a part of the Big Day Out festival, and dates in Asia were later announced, marking the band's first performance in Japan.
 The band returned to the UK in November 2004 as their own headliners, and capped off their tour with 10 additional American dates, ultimately ending the tour in Cleveland, Ohio on 18 December 2004.

 Prior to 2013, Start Something was still the band's most popular album with just over 35% of songs coming from that album across all their performances from 2004 to 2012.
 During the band's 2012 tour in support of their album Weapons, the band announced a homecoming show at Cardiff's Motorpoint Arena where the album was played in its entirety.
 Stuart Richardson said "We wrote the record in Caerphilly.
 Start Something is when we kind of came into our own as a band, and Cardiff is where we came into our own as people".
 The performance sold out with a crowd of 10,000 people.